Will the Elderly Benefit or Suffer from Homecare Ruling?

 Interpersonal communication and professional boundaries represent other significant concerns.
 Most caregivers have good hearts and lack common sense related to ethical conduct, professional behaviors, and boundaries.
 Boundary issues exist between caregivers wishing to be helpful and those taking advantage of clients by accepting gifts or becoming part of the family—more of a boundary issue on the part of the family who becomes attached to individual caregivers.
 Some elderly have been known to place caregivers in their wills and to sign over homes, automobiles, and property in return for care.

-Will families experience more multiple caregivers in their homes due to the 40-hour a week requirement?
+Will families experience more multiple caregivers in their homes due to the 40-hour-a-week requirement?
 What are the risks to the elderly and disabled of having multiple caregivers, who have little or no oversight, in their home in a single week?
 Will the frequency of elder abuse issues increase?
 Will families trend away from agencies employing caregivers to directly hiring caregivers?
-Will families view employing in home caregivers as a hassle and instead more readily move family members into care communities and nursing homes, thus increasing the burden on Medicaid?
+Will families view employing in-home caregivers as a hassle and instead more readily move family members into care communities and nursing homes, thus increasing the burden on Medicaid?

-The regulation, originally to go into effect January 1, 2015 was delayed by appeal.
+The regulation, originally to go into effect on January 1, 2015, was delayed by appeal.
 The new timeframe for implementation was as early as September 21, 2015 however there may be some type of transitional timing allowed for good faith efforts to comply.
 I believe the effects of implementation will place additional strain on homecare agencies to find and retain appropriate caregivers.
 Families will also face ongoing concerns regarding consistent and qualified caregivers coupled with possible rate increases that may change decisions to support loved ones in their homes versus the perception that moving to a care community would be an easier solution.